Binary Fission: Prokaryotic, Asexual, Reproduction, Definition, Steps & Examples

 • The cell divides along its transverse axis.

-• Common in ciliates.
+• It is common in ciliates.

 • Example: Paramecium.